markwilkie/HomeAutomation/Sprinter/Arduino/SprinterDash/TripDisplay/readme.md

 ## Paper Trails Logging
 - Current URL is https://my.papertrailapp.com/systems/tripdisplay/events to see logging events
 - Sadly, these values are hard coded.....

-# Requirements / Components
-- V2.0.9 of the ESP32 Arduino Core  (https://github.com/espressif/arduino-esp32/releases)  V1.6 was very undstable when using I2C.
-- ESP32 (I'm using DF Robot's Firebeetle https://www.dfrobot.com/product-1590.html)
-- CAN bus controller (I'm using Canbed Dual from https://docs.longan-labs.cc/1030019/)
-- LCD screen (I'm using SK-pixxiLCD-39P4-CTP from 4D Systems)
-- Pressure sensor for altitude and MAF.
-(I'm using MPL3115A2 from Adafruit)
-- Differential pressure sensor for pitot.
-(I'm using P1J-12.5MB-AX16PA https://www.sensata.com/products/pressure-sensors-switches/p1j-low-pressure-sensor-125-mbar-i2c-p1j-125mb-ax16pa)
-- Real Time Clock (I'm using PCF8523 from Adafruit)